soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 67-05 Taxicab Model Choice.* ::

 (a) Unrestricted Medallions.
-Unrestricted Medallions may be used with the OTV, the Accessible OTV, or any Taxicab Model that complies with 35 RCNY § 67-05.1.
-If at any time an Unrestricted Medallion is required by law or rule of the Commission for use with an Accessible Vehicle, the owner of such medallion must purchase an Accessible OTV or lease such medallion for use with an Accessible OTV.
-Provided, however, that with the Chairperson’s approval, up to 496 Unrestricted Medallion owners in good standing may at any time purchase for Hack-up any Accessible Vehicle which meets the specifications set forth in 35 RCNY § 67-05.2, or lease their medallions for use with such a vehicle.
+Unrestricted Medallions may be used with any Taxicab Model that complies with 35 RCNY § 67-05.1 or 35 RCNY § 67-05.2.
+If at any time an Unrestricted Medallion is required by law or rule of the Commission for use with an Accessible Vehicle, the owner of such medallion must purchase for Hack-up any Accessible Vehicle which meets the specifications set forth in 35 RCNY § 67-05.2, or lease their medallions for use with such a vehicle.

 (b) Alternative Fuel Medallions.
 Alternative Fuel Medallions may be used with any Taxicab Model that: